ArkEcosystemArchive/docs-legacy/docs/guidebook/developer/write-a-plugin.md

 }
 ```

-Before writing tests, it is important to properly setup the registration and deregistration of our plugin in the `index.js` file of the `lib/` folder.
+Before writing tests, it is essential to correctly set up the registration and deregistration of our plugin in the `index.js` file of the `lib/` folder.

 ```js
 'use strict'